TechnologyMasters/jobs/.github/issue_template.md

 ## About Our company

-ACME Comporation is one of the most...
+ACME Corporation is one of the most...

 ## How to apply

 Please send an email to [email@email.com](email@email.com) with your resume, use 'Node Developer' as subject

+---

 ## Meta